LuxProvide/melctl-client/docs/installation.md

 pip3 install ./melctl-client ./melctl-client-plugins-customer
 ```

-Update `melctl-client` and the plugins sources:
+Update `melctl-client` and the sources of the plugins:

 ```shell
 git pull melctl-client